 The seeds need light to germinate, so don’t cover them too much.
 Keep the soil evenly moist and in two weeks you should see the seedlings emerge.

-Place them in a window where they’ll get at least 6 hours of light a day, or provide artificial lighting.
+Place them in a window where they’ll get at least six hours of light a day, or provide artificial lighting.

 Thin the seedlings when they’ve grown to an inch or two in height.
 You only want one seedling per cell, or one plant per 12-inch container.

-Once plants are 4-6 inches tall, you can transplant them – if growing in seed cells – following the instructions given below.
+Once plants are four to six inches tall, you can transplant them – if growing in seed cells – following the instructions given below.